Tábor: Etymology

-Although the town's Czech name translates directly to 'camp' or 'encampment', these words were derived from the Tábor's name, and the town was named after the biblical Mount Tabor located in Israel.
+Although the town's Czech name translates directly to 'camp' or 'encampment', these words were derived from Tábor's name, and the town was named after the biblical Mount Tabor located in Israel.
 The town also gave its name to the Taborites, a radical wing of the Hussites.
-Tábor was initially called Hradiště hory Tábor ("fortified settlement of the Tábor mountain").
+Tábor was initially called Hradiště hory Tábor (lit. 'fortified settlement of the Tábor mountain').